Acronychal/hackbox-lab/README.md

 ## Vulnhub Automation Script

 This is a deployment script intended to make it easier to download, process and import vulnhub virtual machines.
-Run as root on the proxmox host and follow the prompts to generate the VM shell, download a vm via url then import and run the vm. s
+Run as root on the proxmox host and follow the prompts to generate the VM shell, download a vm via url then import and run the vm.

 ## To Do